The Most Unique Bars in Key West (That Don’t Suck) in 2024

-There are more than a few bars in Key West.
-So many so that one would think drinking is Key West’s biggest attraction.
-It certainly is what people go there to do, even the likes of Ernest Hemingway.
-For five years in the 1930s, Hemingway split his time hanging out with his 70 or so cats and tying one on at Sloppy Joe’s, his favourite watering hole.
-Since then much has changed.
 As I found with my 1st impression of Key West, the touristy main drag of Duval Street resembles a lot of what I don’t care for on Bourbon Street in New Orleans and the Vegas strip.
-Cheesy bars and chain restaurants you can find in every tourist centre in the world.
-But just as I found a better side of New Orleans and how I learned to love Las Vegas’s old town charm, Key West has a plus side as well.
-With that in mind, here are 5 unique bars in Key West that don’t suck:
+You can find cheesy bars and chain restaurants in every tourist center in the world.
+But just as I found a better side of New Orleans and how I learned to love Las Vegas’s old-town charm, Key West has a plus side as well.
+With that in mind, here are 5 of the most unique bars in Key West that don’t suck.

 Captain Tony’s Saloon